samco-sdk/Python-SDK/README.md

 }
 ```
 ### OrderStatus:
-Get status of an order placed previously.
+The OrderStatus function `get_order_status` is used to get status of an order placed previously.
 This API returns all states of the orders,but not limited to open, pending, and partially filled ones.
-The OrderStatus function name in python is `get_order_status`

 #### Parameters:
 ```python